 George Soros is an investor, philanthropist and political activist.
 He is the creator and chairman of Soros Fund Management and the force behind the enormously successful hedge fund Soros Fund.

 In 2014, Soros was #27 on Forbes list of the riches people in the world, with an estimated net worth of 23 billion USD.
 Forbes also listed him as the world’s richest hedge-fund manager and as the 7th riches United States citizen.
 By November 2016, Soros estimated net worth had grown to 24,9 billion USD.

-In the early 1990s, Soros earned the moniker “The Man Who Broke the Bank of England” after short-selling 10 billion USD worth of Pound sterling and netting a 1 billion USD profit during the 1992 Black Wednesday UK currency crisis.
+In the early 1990s, Soros earned the moniker “The Man Who Broke the Bank of England” after short-selling 10 billion USD worth of Pound sterling on the FX market and netting a 1 billion USD profit during the 1992 Black Wednesday UK currency crisis.

 Born in Hungary as Schwarz György, Soros holds dual Hungarian-United States citizenship.
 Between 1979 and 2011, Soros donated over 11 billion USD to philanthropic causes around the world.
 His donations played a significant role in Eastern Europe’s transition from communism to capitalism in the late 1980s and early 1990s.
 Soros is the chairman of the Open Society Foundations, and has provided one of Europe’s largest higher education endowments to the Central European University in his native Budapest.

 Soros is a well-known supporter of U.S. progressive and U.S. liberal causes and has strong ties to the Democratic Party in the United States.

 |Born||12 August 1930|

 Tamiko Bolton (married 2013)